AlexWang-16/learn_javafx/README.md

 ### JFX05
 A simple login screen that takes a username: user and password: pass to display some content.
 If the login information is incorrect, an error message is displayed.

+### JFX06
+JFX05 with an image added to the scene and a button with image